The Wealthy Retiree Part 8 – Paying Off Your Mortgage in Retirement

 “Will, I really don’t have a clue what you are talking about.”

 “Quaero, if you notice that little boy will never leave his mother for too long.
 Sure, he’ll go and play for a few minutes, but he always returns to make sure his mother is still there.
-He needs to cling to that certainty before he can go back out and enjoy himself.”
+He needs to cling to that certainty before going back out and enjoying himself.”